RuggedPOD/ruggedpod-doc/hardware/specifications/RuggedPOD_general_engeenering_specifications.md

 RuggedPOD is using the thermal property of oil to cool electronic systems.
 It is using an immersive approach, which is avoiding the need of any humidity control solution, as water doesn’t mix into RuggedPOD coolant which makes it a unique outdoor solution.

 RuggedPOD benefits are:

-True Free Cooling
+- True Free Cooling
-Everywhere: outdoor and also indoor
+- Everywhere: outdoor and also indoor
-Eco friendly
+- Eco friendly
-Quick and easy deployment
+- Quick and easy deployment
-Standard electronic devices
+- Standard electronic devices

 ## 2) Design Guidelines ##

 ### a) Operating conditions ###

 The product can run outdoor, so it have to be bad weather conditions resistant, it means:

-Be waterproof > IP68 Norma
+- Be waterproof > IP68 Norma
-The chassis must be stainless
+- The chassis must be stainless
-Windproof
+- Windproof
-Mobile : RuggedPOD must be easy to transport
+- Mobile: RuggedPOD must be easy to transport

 ### b) Electrical ###